movidius/ncappzoo/apps/realsense_object_distance_detection/README.md

-# Realsense Object Distance Detection
+# realsense_object_distance_detection
 ## Introduction
-This app does object detection using the Intel Movidius Neural Compute Stick 2/OpenVINO R2 and detects how far the object is using the Intel Realsense Camera (tested with Intel Realsense D415 camera).
+This app does object detection using the [SSD Mobilenet Caffe model](../../networks/ssd_mobilenet_caffe/README.md), the [Intel Movidius Neural Compute Stick 2](https://software.intel.com/en-us/neural-compute-stick), [OpenVINO Toolkit R2](https://software.intel.com/en-us/openvino-toolkit) and the Intel Realsense Camera.
+It first detects an object in the video frame and then uses the depth stream to detect how far the object is using the Intel Realsense Camera (tested with Intel Realsense D415 camera).

 ## Building the Example